Is it time to quit your job? Here are several important things to consider before you resign from your current job and start looking for new work.

-Have you heard of Tim Ferriss’ The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich?
+If you haven’t read Tim Ferriss’ The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich?, now is the time.
 It’s an excellent career resource, and can help you figure out how to manage your career effectively and strategically.

 The days of quitting a job you don’t like and knowing you’ll find another job soon are gone.
 The reported unemployment numbers are higher than they’ve been in decades, and when you add the number of people who’re underemployed or have simply given up looking for work, the numbers are frightening.

 Even so, you should quit your job if you’re miserable at work!
 The long-term emotional and physical damage that can result from feeling trapped in a job you hate may literally make you sick.
 While there are no easy answers to whether you should resign from work, here are a few questions to consider…